 This post is something of a ragbag and it’s missing one photo.

 A Maserati Ghibli pulled up next to me at traffic lights yesterday.
 As ever, I checked out the brightwork around the sideglass.
 Much to my amazement, Maserati opted for two pieces, instead of one, around the rearmost pane.
 For the kind of money Maserati want, I’d expect one single part.
 Opel and Kia can do it.

 So goes the old saying anyway.
 In the year 2000 when we were supposed to be floating on hover-drones and wearing alufoil skinsuits, Porsche still had the engine in the back even if air cooling was out.

 And BMW offered the 1950s-inspired Z8 while Aston pursued girth and heft with the Aston Martin Vantage Volante, a V12 topless GT.
 Where did the future actually go to?
 It is hard to be sure of if the three convertibles are comparable even if period reviews seemed to think so.

-The same year Concorde entered service, Aston Martin introduced a roadgoing equivalent.
-But like the emblematic supersonic jetliner, the Lagonda embodied a future which ultimately failed to take flight.
+The same year Concorde entered commercial service, Aston Martin introduced what could be considered its roadgoing equivalent.
+But like the emblematic and embattled supersonic jetliner, the Lagonda embodied a future which ultimately failed to take flight.

 Perplexing this: the market for very costly cars has been booming and Aston Martin have only racked up losses.

 Automotive News report that ” a pre-tax loss of £127.9 million ($172.03 million) in 2015, the fifth consecutive year the company has failed to make a profit, as the number of cars it sold fell and as it invests in expansion”.
 It seems everyone likes Aston Martin but not enough people want to buy them.
 Hasn’t it always been like this?
 Continue reading “Costly Cars, Big Losses”